Taiping Heavenly Kingdom: Internal conflict

 In 1853, Hong withdrew from active control of policies and administration, ruling exclusively by written proclamations often in religious language.
 Hong disagreed with Yang in certain matters of policy and became increasingly suspicious of Yang's ambitions, his extensive network of spies, and his declarations when "speaking as God".
-Yang and his family were put to death by Hong's followers in 1856, followed by the killing of troops loyal to Yang.
+Yang and his family were put to death by Hong's followers in 1856, followed by the killing of troops loyal to Yang, in an event known as the Tianjing incident.
+The internal schism significantly weakened Taiping forces.

 With their leader largely out of the picture, Taiping delegates tried to widen their popular support with the Chinese middle classes and forge alliances with European powers, but failed on both counts.
 The Europeans decided to stay neutral.
 Inside China, the rebellion faced resistance from the traditionalist middle class because of their hostility to Chinese customs and Confucian values.
 The land-owning upper class, unsettled by the Taiping rebels' peasant mannerisms and their policy of strict separation of the sexes, even for married couples, sided with the Qing forces and their Western allies.
+Many within the Kingdom who resisted were subjected to torture.

 In 1859, Hong Rengan, a cousin of Hong, joined the Taiping Rebellion in Nanjing, and was given considerable power by Hong.
 He developed an ambitious plan to expand the kingdom's boundaries.
 In 1860, the Taiping rebels were successful in taking Hangzhou and Suzhou to the east, but failed to take Shanghai, which marked the beginning of the decline of the Kingdom.